oscar-anderson/IAT-names-and-traits/README.md

 # Is Owen More Agreeable than Victor?
 Implicit Associations Between ‘Rounded’ or ‘Spikey’ Names and Perceptions of Personality.
-(BSc dissertation)
+(Anderson & Angele, 2021)

 This repository contains the full report for my undergraduate dissertation project, completed as part of my Bachelor of Science (BSc) Psychology degree.
 The study explores the cross-modal associations between phonemes and personality traits, with a focus on the Bouba-Kiki effect and its potential implications for social perception.